 Since his arrival at Columbia in July 2005, Brett Boretti has revitalized the Columbia Baseball program in every aspect, building the Lions into a perennial Ivy League contender.

-Under his leadership, Boretti has led the Lions to three Gehrig Division titles, two Ivy League championships, a number of wins over major programs and the first NCAA tournament victory in program history.
+Under his leadership, Boretti has led the Lions to four Gehrig Division titles, three Ivy League championships, a number of wins over major programs and the first NCAA tournament victory in program history.

-The 2013 season proved to be the best for the Lions' program under Boretti's tutelage, and arguably in program history.
-Columbia tied its single-season win mark, capturing 28 victories, while setting a new standard for Ivy League wins.
+The 2013 season set a new standard for the program to build on.
+Columbia tied what was then the single-season win mark, capturing 28 victories, while setting a new standard for Ivy League wins.
 The Lions were the gold standard in the Ivy League, winning 16 coference games and then swept Dartmouth in the Ivy League Championship Series for the second Ancient Eight title under Boretti's direction.
 Statistically, the Lions paced the Ivy League in both batting average (.286) and ERA (1.94) in conference-only games.

 Winning the Ivy League Championship ensured Columbia a spot in the NCAA Baseball Championship for the third time in program history.
 The Lions went on to win their first game ever in NCAA play, toppling New Mexico, 6-5, in 13 innings.
 On an individual basis, nine players garnered All-Ivy League recognition, including three first team selections, the most since 2010.